peme969/peme969/README.md

 <p align="left"><img src="https://komarev.com/ghpvc/?username=peme969&label=Profile%20views&color=0e75b6&style=flat" alt="peme969"/></p>

 ## Some fun facts about me ✨
-- ⚡ Some things I enjoy during my free time are:
+- I love to bike, hike, and fly FPV drones!
-- playing the piano 🎹
+- I play the piano :)
-- singing 🎶
-- tech and coding (duh) 👨‍💻
-- reading (alot!) 📚 📖
-- playing soccer ⚽
-- biking 🚵‍♂️ 🚲
-- Hiking 🥾
 - 🤯 **I am a jack of all trades and master of none 😁**
 - 🗯 🌟 "If it doesn't work, I just reset" ~Jann Mardenborough